[?] Subscribe To This Site

 No matter the species of classroom pet, pets make learning fun and interactive, often creating fresh interest in even tough subjects.

-Use Classroom Pets to Enhance Students’ Writing and English Skills
+Use Pets in the Classroom to Enhance Students’ Writing and English Skills

 • Students can use the Library to find information and stories about animals just like their school pet.